The Czech Republic Beyond Prague

 The bank sports a relief extolling the virtue of working hard and stowing your money right here.
-And a happy fisherman cradles the historic...and wiggly...source of this town’s wealth.
+And a happy fisherman cradles the historic — and wiggly — source of this town’s wealth.

 …I’m suddenly part of the system — like it or not.
 Soaking in the black, smelly peat sludge is thought to cure aching joints and spines.
 We’ll see about that.
 The treatment continues with a cursory hose-down.
 Its capper — a no-nonsense massage — gives a relaxing opportunity to judge the power of peat.

 Moving on, we enter the region of Bohemia.
-This part of the Czech Republic closest to Germany is much appreciated for its pastoral countryside.
-And floating a few hours down the Vltava River through Bohemian forests and villages you see why.
+This part of the Czech Republic, closest to Germany, is much appreciated for its pastoral countryside.
+And floating a few hours down the Vltava River, through Bohemian forests and villages, you see why.
 Families and gangs of friends enjoy multi-day river trips.
 These guys aren’t letting a little rain dampen their spirits.
 Anyone passing through can rent a canoe and enjoy a paddle — short or long.
 Float companies pick you up and drop you at convenient and scenic spots of your choice.
-Going with the flow takes you to my favorite stop in the Czech countryside outside of Prague... Český Krumlov.
+Going with the flow takes you to my favorite stop in the Czech countryside outside of Prague: Český Krumlov.

-The enchanting town of Cesky Krumlov — buried in the hills of Bohemia, lassoed by its river and dominated by its castle — feels lost in a time warp.
-Its delightful Old Town of shops and cobbled lanes, characteristic little restaurants, and easy going canoeing options, makes it a favorite with tourists.
+The enchanting town of Český Krumlov — buried in the hills of Bohemia, lassoed by its river, and dominated by its castle — feels lost in a time warp.
+Its delightful Old Town of shops and cobbled lanes, characteristic little restaurants, and easygoing canoeing options, makes it a favorite with tourists.

 And there’s no shortage of accommodations.
 Our home is the Castle View Apartments.
-Plush and thoughtfully-equipped — my room is typical of the work locals are doing as even medieval lofts are being renovated to meet the needs of the growing number of visitors.
-Open beams, a handy kitchenette...and — as its name promises — a castle view, make this a fine temporary home.
+Plush and thoughtfully equipped — my room is typical of the work locals are doing as even medieval lofts are being renovated to meet the needs of the growing number of visitors.
+Open beams, a handy kitchenette, and — as its name promises — a castle view, make this a fine temporary home.

-With the natural moat provided by the Vltava river, it’s no wonder this place has been a choice spot for ages.
+With the natural moat provided by the Vltava River, it’s no wonder this place has been a choice spot for ages.
 The 16th century was the town’s Golden Age, when Český Krumlov was a cultural power hosting artists, scientists, and alchemists from all over Europe.

 The town’s many tourists set their sights on the mighty castle of the Rožmberk family.
 For three centuries — until about 1600 — the Rožmberks — Bohemia’s top noble family — ran the city from this perch.
 Its 16th-century Renaissance paint job is fancifully restored.

 Baroque theater was all about melodrama — lighting, perspective, and sound effects were all melodramatic.
 Even the weather was thrilling — with machines to make horrifying wind...a driving rain storm...and menacing thunder.
-Even back then...it was all about special effects.
+Even back then, it was all about special effects.